preiter93/edtui/README.md

 ### Features
 - Vim-like keybindings and editing modes for efficient text manipulation.
-- Normal, Insert and Visual mode.
-- Clipboard: Uses the `arboard` clibpboard by default which allows copy pasting between the system clipboard and the editor.
+- Copy paste using the systems clipboard.
-- Line wrapping
+- Line wrapping.
+- Syntax highlighting (experimental).
+- Mouse support (experimental).

 ### Keybindings
 `EdTUI` offers a set of keybindings similar to Vim.
 Here are some of the most common keybindings: